EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 ### 2.0.2:
 * Fix class MCAPI conflict issue
-* Automtically check for jquery if not use version 1.7.1
+* Automatically check for jquery if not use version 1.7.1
 * fix jquery conflict issue (specifically when multiple instance of "jQuery(document).ready..."
 * fix jquery conflict with ".cycle" jquery command commonly used in slideshows.
 * add jquery libraries 1.7.1 and prototype